ngageoint/hootenanny/VAGRANT.md

     git submodule update
     vagrant up

+*On Windows hosts,*

+* Be sure to clone with the --config core.autocrlf=input option.
+* Windows hosts will also have to create a symlink that's in the git repo, but seems to be treated as a file when cloning to windows.

+    `vagrant ssh`
+    `cd hoot`
+    `rm test-files`
+    `ln -s hoot-core-test/src/test/resources test-files`

-This will take a up to two hours to download required software from the internet and set it up as a running system.
-Once it is complete, uncomment the `#, group: "tomcat6"` portion of the in Vagrantfile to allow the webapp to write to shared folders.
+The initialization of the vagrant vm will take a up to two hours to download required software from the internet and set it up as a running system.
+Once it is complete, uncomment the '#, group: "tomcat6"' portion of the in Vagrantfile to allow the webapp to write to shared folders.

     # argument is a set of non-required options.
     config.vm.synced_folder ".", "/home/vagrant/hoot", group: "tomcat6", mount_options: ["dmode=775,fmode=775"]